-As a child on a small farm in of southwestern Arkansas, during the last years of the Great Depression, Joe Frost played with his friends on an open field in the foothills of the Ouachita Mountains.
+As a child on a small farm in southwestern Arkansas, Joe Frost played with his friends in the foothills of the Ouachita Mountains.
 He played war and chase, built dams in the stream behind his grade school, and piled on his classmates in a game called “Dog Pile.”
-He devoured library books, government books and pamphlets, comics, anything he could get his hands on.
-His interest in playgrounds came from all of that, but also from working with his hands.
-He did farm chores and, as a young man, worked as a mechanic with Boeing engineers on B-52 bombers.
-His upbringing laid the foundation for a long and distinguished career, in which he became recognized as the contemporary father of play advocacy.
+He devoured library books, government pamphlets, comics, anything he could get his hands on.
+His interest in playgrounds came from all that, but also from working with his hands.
+Growing up, he worked on his family farm, and as a mechanic with Boeing engineers on B-52 bombers.
+His upbringing laid the foundation for a distinguished career, in which he became recognized as the contemporary father of play advocacy.

 In an interview for the fall 2008 issue of the American Journal of Play, titled “What’s Wrong with America’s Playgrounds and How to Fix Them,” Frost, Parker Centennial Professor Emeritus at the University of Texas, Austin, shares the joys of his Arkansas childhood, while lamenting the current state of children’s outdoor play and playgrounds in the United States.